zephyrproject-rtos/hal_gigadevice/pinconfigs/README.md

   Available configuration fields are:

+  - `exclude-pincodes` (optional): A list of pincodes where the signal is not available.
+If not defined, it is assumed that signal is available on all pin codes.

-  - `exclude-memories`: A lit of memories where the signal is not available.
+  - `exclude-memories` (optional): A lit of memories where the signal is not available.
 If not available, it is assumed that signal is available on all memories.

 - `pins` (required): Configuration for all pins.